…And likewise, you can also apply this to HFDL when tuned in the HF band and using the appropriate demod/decode for that medium, too - love that…!

 UAT at 978MHz is allowed for aircraft flying under 18,000 ft.
 It is an alternative to ADS-B and sends data in a format that differs from ADS-B but most commerical aircraft can rx this and then tx it onto ADS-B via ADS-R. UAT is a lower cost way to

 comply with the FARs for 2020 deadline (which may get extended).
-Apparently the FAA thinks that all aircraft owners have deep pockets :grinning: but it’s not cheap to install
+Apparently the FAA thinks that all aircraft owners have deep pockets but it’s not cheap to install

 these devices.